[Root] / Extensibility / Best Practices Guide

 In This Topic

-Why write custom assertions for an application?
+Why write custom assertions?

 Most large or well-structured applications contain classes and structures that encapsulate the application's data and its related operations.
 It can be useful to have custom assertions directly related to these classes.
 These assertions can then be used in many different unit tests and help avoid duplicating certain test-related code or logic that could otherwise be duplicated in each unit test.